 I love a to-do list and I will always find a reason to write one, whether it’s a shopping list, a blog to-do list or a chore list.
 Yet, if your to-do list is making you feel overwhelmed then this is a sign that you’re taking on too much and burning yourself out.

-If you’re adding too much to your to-do list and then stressing trying to get everything done, then you need to re-think your list.
+If you’re adding too much to your to-do list and then stressing about trying to get everything done, then you need to re-think your list.
 How much can you actually get done in a day without becoming stressed and overwhelmed?
 A good place to start is by adding your to-do list to your calendar, this way you can visually see how much of your time will be spent working on each task and whether or not this time frame is realistic.

 4. Your life doesn’t motivate you

-It’s okay if you’re not overly excited about Monday morning, but if it’s because you’re putting your mental energy into a life and routine which doesn’t fulfil and motivate you, then this can cause you to burn out.
+It’s okay if you’re not overly excited about Monday morning, but if it’s because you’re putting your mental energy into life and routine which doesn’t fulfil and motivate you, then this can cause you to burn out.
 Spend some time thinking about your vision for the future and where you want to be in a year or two.
 If you’re struggling to find something which excites you then you simply need to try new things and see which ones feed your soul!

 Here are some ideas to get you started: